- Posted by Konrad Buczynski

 - Management, Netherlands, System

-It seems that the Netherlands are leading the way in enterprise security for the moment, having just released a “Universal Security Management System Standard” for (protective) security programs.
-While ISO 28001 (and indeed the Protective Security Policy Framework [PSPF]) filled the need for many, this management system standard is likely to appeal to a much broader audience.
+It seems that the Netherlands are leading the way in enterprise security management for the moment, having just released a “Universal Security Management System Standard” for (protective) security programs.
+While ISO 28001 (and indeed the Protective Security Policy Framework [PSPF]) filled the need for many, this security management system standard is likely to appeal to a much broader audience.

-What such a standard represents is not only the opportunity to gain insights from the toils of security practitioners from another jurisdiction, but also the basis from which to finally gain accreditation for corporate security programs.
+What such a security standard represents is not only the opportunity to gain insights from the toils of security consultants from another jurisdiction, but also the basis from which to finally gain accreditation for corporate security programs.
 This has been lacking in the market (outside of ISO 28001) and, pending a detailed review of the standard (it’s in the mail…and seems to be only available in hardcopy for the moment, so we’ll reserve final judgement until it arrives) promises to offer the industry several significant benefits.
 These include:

 - making it simpler to define a common lexicon and understanding among stakeholders;